nerdishbynature/git2go-com/_posts/2016-03-13-Confessions-of-a-Git-Novice.markdown

 ## Video Tutorials about Git just aren’t enough
 So, I went back to the place where I received almost all my theoretical technical skills from - [Treehouse][2].
 I always enjoyed taking courses there and was confident that it wouldn’t disappoint me this time.

 But already after the first couple of clips, I still didn’t really felt connected to the topic.
-I also struggled to make progress on this new discipline than I was used to and lacked concrete hands-on repos to make my own marks.
+I also struggled to make progress on this new discipline more than I was used to and lacked concrete hands-on repos to make my own marks.
 The only experiences I did made back then have been with repositories I contributed to on my own - Which really didn’t gave me any impression of collaborative Git workflows.
 I even cloned my code to Dropbox back then, as I mostly thought in folder structures than in repositories.

-Thankfully, Piet is quite a good and patient teacher when it comes to help a rookie making its first steps in untapped waters.
+Thankfully, Piet is quite a good and patient teacher when it comes to help a rookie making his first steps in untapped waters.
 He always had (and still has) an ear for me when it comes to Git mechanics, vocabulary and how I could contribute to our repositories in a meaningful way.

 ## Collaborating on code for the first time
 All of our code around the Git2Go product is of course hosted on GitHub.
-But as I’m rather a threat to our Swift code than a meaningful contributor, it was clear that I couldn’t really get going on our iOS code.
+Since I’m rather a threat to our Swift code than a meaningful contributor, it was clear that I couldn’t really get going on our iOS code.
 But as our website is based on good old html and css, I could pretty much get going on this end without the need of too much supervisory.

 So I quickly learned how to create branches, regularly commit and sync my changes (what’s the point of having a branch locally on your computer at home, right?) and how to use the benefits of version control in general to make progress on our web presence.